ashwinv1184/FPGA-VSD-Projects/README.md

 Step-4: The system will acknowledge you to type Control + c - a or Control c - h.
 A message will be shown as "Terminal ready"

 Step-5: Then a message will be shown as "*** local echo: yes ***".
-Then, type what you want and hit enter.
-Whatever characters you type and hit enter, all these characters will be displayed back as shown in the video.
+Then, whatever characters you type will be immediately displayed back as shown in the video.
 This is the demonstration of the uart loopback system and also verified within the terminal.

 https://github.com/user-attachments/assets/a86fd7d5-ef5f-4564-9969-ab1c05fefd6e